opendevstack/ods-core/ods-devenv/README.md

 --target i-0306756a7e96f8e24 \
 --document-name AWS-StartPortForwardingSession \
 --parameters '{"portNumber":["22"], "localPortNumber":["22"]}'

+# Check whether the Amazon SSM agent is running on the ODS box
+sudo systemctl status amazon-ssm-agent
 ```

 # Resources
 ## AMI - machine images
 This project provides images from which ODS boxes can be derived or instantiated.
 - ami-0169ff0d4d60f016b - a CentOS 7.8 2003 base image.
 Running the script ods-core/ods-devenv/scripts/bootstrap.sh on this box will yield a fresh ODS box built from master / configurable branch.
-- ami-061fc2eadfeaa4e59 - this image contains a complete ODS setup and only needs to be started up, e.g. using by running ```bash ods-devenv/scripts/deploy.sh --target startup_ods``` from the ods-core folder.
+- ami-058369867e8b7aa74 - this image contains a complete ODS setup and only needs to be started up, e.g. using by running ```bash ods-devenv/scripts/deploy.sh --target startup_ods``` from the ods-core folder.

 ## Scripts
 ### bootstrap.sh